Felt: Arts and crafts

 Felt is used for framing paintings.
 It is laid between the slip mount and picture as a protective measure to avoid damage from rubbing to the edge of the painting.
 This is commonly found as a preventive measure on paintings which have already been restored or professionally framed.
 It is widely used to protect paintings executed on various surfaces including canvas, wood panel and copper plate.

 A felt-covered board can be used in storytelling to small children.
-Small felt cutouts or figures of animals, people, or other objects will adhere to a felt board, and in the process of telling the story, the storyteller also acts it out on the board with the animals or people.
-Puppets can also be made with felt, with a well-known example being the latter 20th century Muppets.
+Small felt cutouts will adhere to a felt board, and a storyteller can illustrate their story by moving these around the board.
+Puppets can also be made with felt, with a well-known example being the Muppets.
 Felt pressed dolls, such as Lenci dolls, were very popular in the nineteenth century and just after World War I.

 As part of the overall renewal of interest in textile and fiber arts, beginning in the 1970s and continuing through today, felt has experienced a strong revival in interest, including its historical roots.
 Polly Stirling, a fiber artist from New South Wales, Australia, is commonly associated with the development of nuno felting, a key technique for contemporary art felting.
 German artist Joseph Beuys prominently integrates felt within his works.
 English artist Jenny Cowern shifted from traditional drawing and painting media into using felt as her primary media.
+This widespread revival is also supported by specialized online communities and resources, such as the Italian portal Feltro e Altro, which serves as a hub for both traditional and contemporary felt crafters.